 The Association of University Directors of Estates (AUDE) promotes excellence in the strategic planning, management, operation and development of Higher Education estates and facilities.
 AUDE offers membership to publicly funded UK bodies whose primary remit is higher education teaching and/or research.
-There are no membership categories for commercial bodies.
+There are also membership categories for commercial bodies and alternative providers.
 AUDE is a not-for-profit organisation.
 Any funds generated through the activities of the Association are used to fulfil its objectives and mission.

 Watch our video on current and upcoming projects and partnership work